forrest79/phpgsql/docs/fluent.md

 dump($updatedUserNick); // (string) 'Thomas'
 ```

-If you clone an already executed query, copy is cloned with the reseted result, so you can still update the query and then execute it.
+If you clone an already executed query, copy is cloned with the reset result, so you can still update the query and then execute it.

 You can also run the async query with the `asyncExecute()` method.